International Grandmaster Tournament Biel Albo d' Oro

 2011 Magnus Carlsen (NOR)

 2012 Wang Hao (CHN), above the world's no.1 Carlsen as sole runner-up, Giri, Nakamura, etc.

 2013 (Oliver Breisacher Memorial) Maxime Vachier-Lagrave (FRA) *

 (four-way-tie: Etienne Bacrot, Maxime Vachier-Lagrave, Alexander Moiseenko, and Ding Liren.
 Semifinal Vachier vs. Ding Liren 2-0 blitz, Moiseenko vs. Bacrot 2-0 blitz.
 Final: Vachier-Lagrave wins play-off vs. Moiseenko 1.5-0.5)

 2017 Hou Yifan (CHN)

-* winner after play-off speed games (rapid, blitz and / or Armageddon): since the edition of 2007 up to 2015, the regulations sheduled a speed play-off, if two or more players finished equal first
+* winner after play-off speed games (rapid, blitz and / or Armageddon): from the edition of 2007 up to 2015, the regulations scheduled a speed play-off, if two or more players finished equal first

 ** equal tie-break Sonneborn-Berger scoring, both players were declared as ex aequo winners by the organizers (in all other cases, if two joint winners, the player first written in bold is winner on tie-break-scoring; unless a speed play-off was held as in 2007, in 2008, in 2010, and in 2013)